 - Green Tea

+Although not a food, we decided to include coffee on our liver of best foods for liver health.
 Studies have repeatedly shown that drinking coffee lowers the risk of cirrhosis, or permanent liver damage, in people with chronic liver disease.
 Drinking coffee in moderation can also reduce the risk of developing liver cancer, and it has positive effects on liver disease and inflammation.
 So knock back that morning coffee knowing you are helping your liver health, just make sure you don’t ass sugar.

 Just a small amount of garlic has the ability to activate liver enzymes that help your body flush out toxins.
 It is also great for your immune system and adding flavor to your meals.
 Garlic is really low in calories and low in saturated fats, cholesterol and sodium.
 One clove of garlic contains 3% of your recommended daily amount of manganese, 2% of vitamin C and vitamin B6 and 1% of both calcium and selenium.
+No wonder it is listed as one of the best foods for the liver.

 Crucifer foods such as broccoli, cabbage, cauliflower, bok choy, and daikon, can help to prevent the formation of carcinogen in your stomach in response to foods made with hydrogenated oils and sodium nitrite.
 These vegetables help your liver neutralize chemicals, pesticides, drugs, and carcinogens so your liver does not have as much work to do.